lmh2022/Selector/README.md

 # Selector
-Component to select data from a table
+Component for React to select and filter data from a table

 Características